Scientists ask for delay on calling fentanyl ‘Schedule 1’ drug: Here’s why - NewsBreak

 Over 100 scientists, physicians, and front-line workers signed a letter organized by the Drug Policy Alliance and sent it to President Joe Biden.
 In this letter, scientists want to make sure that dangerous substances are appropriately regulated, but they also want to do research on understanding why they are dangerous and if related substances could be an antagonist for agonist substance behavior.

-Schedule 1 drugs are those that have no currently accepted medical use and a high potential for abuse, according to the U.S. Drug Enforcement Administration.Fentanyl vaccine may have been discovered, researchers say
+Schedule 1 drugs are those that have no currently accepted medical use and a high potential for abuse, according to the U.S. Drug Enforcement Administration.West Virginia senator pushing for more investigation into fentanyl sales on the dark web

 Congress enacted a temporary reauthorization and study of the Emergency Scheduling of Fentanyl Analogues Act , which extended the fentanyl temporary scheduling order (TSO) until May 6, 2021.
 Since then, Congress has extended the fentanyl TSO several times.
 The most recent extension will expire on December 31, 2022.
 If the TSO is extended again, the scientists say it could prevent research on fentanyl.